- Code ENGN3223

 - Areas of interest Engineering

-- Academic career Undergraduate
+- Academic career UGRD

-Upon completion of this course, students will have the knowledge and skills to
+Upon successful completion, students will have the knowledge and skills to:

 - Design Lead-Lag compensators based on frequency data for an open-loop linear system.

 Professional Skills Mapping: